RehabMangot/Amr-Anopheles/README.md

 - **n = 1 per phenotype** — see caveat above; treat all statistics as exploratory.
 - Kraken2 classification uses the capped Standard-8 database, not the full standard DB or PlusPF, so rare/unusual taxa may be missed.
 - Motif-based detox gene screening detects sequence signatures, not confirmed functional expression.

-## License

-Add a license of your choice (e.g., MIT for code) before publishing — see [choosealicense.com](https://choosealicense.com/).

 ## Citation